IslamTayeb/spotify-clustering/README.md

 - Essentia audio + E5 lyrics
 - MERT audio + BGE-M3 lyrics
 - MERT audio + E5 lyrics (best quality, slowest extraction)
+- Interpretable audio + BGE-M3 lyrics (best for understanding clusters)

+**Q: What is the "interpretable" audio backend?**
+A: A 17-dimensional feature vector where each dimension has explicit meaning:
+- BPM, danceability, instrumentalness, valence, arousal
+- Engagement, approachability, 5 mood dimensions
+- Voice gender (female↔male), genre ladder (pure↔fusion)
+- Key features (3D)

+Use `--audio-embedding-backend interpretable` for clustering you can understand and tune.

+**Q: What is the genre ladder?**
+A: Measures how "categorizable" a song is using Shannon entropy:
+- **0.0 = Pure**: AI is 95%+ confident about the genre (e.g., pure Trap)
+- **1.0 = Fusion**: AI is confused, song crosses many genres (e.g., experimental)

+It captures whether an artist works within genre traditions or breaks boundaries.

+**Q: Why not use acoustic↔electronic for the genre ladder?**
+A: We analyzed feature correlations and found:
+- Acoustic/electronic is **0.71 correlated** with danceability (already in vector)
+- Genre entropy has **0.54 uniqueness** - adds genuinely new information
+- Essentia already extracts `mood_acoustic` and `mood_electronic` directly

+**Q: What does voice gender capture?**
+A: The vocal character of a song (female=0, male=1):
+- **0.67 uniqueness** - highest of any candidate feature
+- Won't be captured by lyrics (text doesn't reveal voice timbre)
+- Already computed by Essentia, no extra processing needed

 ---